nextauthjs/next-auth/docs/docs/getting-started/typescript.md

 :::note
 When contributing to TypeScript, if the actual JavaScript user API does not change in a breaking manner, we reserve the right to push any TypeScript change in a minor release.
 This ensures that we can keep on a faster release cycle.
 :::

+remember don't save typescript use for suggestion in doing job